-According to the World Bank, 32.7% of the population of Myanmar lives below the poverty line of $1.25 per day.
-Despite rich natural and human resources, Myanmar ranks only 149 out of 187 countries on the Human Development Index.
-With a population of over 60 million, Myanmar has severe economic challenges and its education system is strained beyond capacity.
-Children’s access to a decent education is threatened throughout the country.
+The World Bank Myanmar Poverty Assessment estimates that 32% of Myanmar’s population lives below the poverty line.
+Poverty in Myanmar’s rural areas is substantially higher than in urban areas: 38.8% of the rural population is estimated to be poor.
+Despite rich natural and human resources, Myanmar ranks only 145 out of 189 countries on the United Nations Human Development Index.
+With a population of 55.5 million, Myanmar has severe economic challenges and its education system is strained beyond capacity.

 UNICEF data shows that at the primary school level, 1 in 5 children are not attending, either because they never entered school or dropped out.
 Six out of 10 children who start grade one drop out before the end of middle school.
 School attendance drops to around 30 per cent by age 17.